 I let the ink dry for a few minutes.

 You can still see hints of where the colored pencil was.
 I erased very thoroughly and the colored pencil refused to erase completely.
 The only thing I can think of is that it must bond a little with the marker ink.
+Why erase at all?
+I didn’t want the colored pencil work to seem obvious.

 I resumed applying heat.
 One of my goals was to create gradient color that got lighter in value as I approached the moon.
+My plan to accomplish this was apply less heat in areas I wanted lighter color, and more heat where I wanted it to be dark.

 Since the sky was re-burned and the mountain block in, it was time to prep another area.

-Applied heat to the new area.
 Yes, this was a rather time-consuming process.
 I’m glad the board isn’t very large!

 Plus, given how little ink there is in the marker, I’m not sure it there would be enough to do a large project.